jieter/django-tables2/docs/index.rst

 Column attributes
 =================

-Column attributes can be specified using the :class:`dict` with specific keys.
+Column attributes can be specified using the `dict` with specific keys.
 The dict defines HTML attributes for one of more elements within the column.
 Depending on the column, different elements are supported, however ``th``, ``td``, and ``cell`` are supported universally.